ChrisTowles/generator-shopify-react-app/generators/app/templates/README.md

 # Feature Flags
 Feature flags are supported using the [Flags](https://github.com/unbounce/flag) package by Unbounce.
 Our implementation supports React-Redux.
 Simply set the initial state of the flags in `src/routes/App.tsx` then update them by dispatching `setFlagsAction`.
 See the Flags documentation for more information.

+# Logging Errors
+In productions apps you will frequently want to use a remote logging service to track errors the client is experiencing.
+The easily be added in `src/containers/UnexpectedErrorContainer.tsx` which is the error boundary component wrapped around the entire application.
+To add logging open that file and replace `// ADD REMOTE LOGGING HERE` with the code to log errors.

 # Releases
 From version 5.0 this project will follow a new release number schema based on [semver](http://semver.org/).